hsutter/cppfront/docs/reference-cpp2.md

 //  A line comment: After //, the entire rest of the line is part of the comment

 /*
-    A stream comment: After /*, everything until the closing */ is part of the comment */
+    A stream comment: After /*, everything until the next * / (without a space between) is part of the comment.
+Note that stream comments do not nest.
+ */
 ```